 Would you like to take a little longer to truly enjoy the journey – and treat yourself along the way?
-On this five day upgrade independent walk, we will organise your accommodation in superior ensuite rooms with guaranteed sea views, luggage transfers, daily lunch and Picton drop off/pickups.
-You can spend an extra night at either Portage Hotel or Lochmara Lodge to enjoy a day of well-deserved rest and relaxation.
+On this five day upgrade independent walk, we will organise your accommodation in superior ensuite rooms with sea views, luggage transfers, daily lunch and Picton drop off/pickups.
+You can spend an extra night at Portage Hotel to enjoy a day of well-deserved rest and relaxation.
 All you need to do is purchase your breakfast and dinner along the way.
-Each night you come to rest at a comfortable accommodation place – Furneaux Lodge, Punga Cove and with two nights at either Portage Hotel or Lochmara Lodge - complete with restaurant, fine wines and a superb setting.
+Each night you come to rest at a comfortable accommodation place – Furneaux Lodge, Punga Cove and two nights Portage Hotel - complete with restaurant, fine wines and a superb setting.

 A pre-tour briefing is held the day prior to departure.
 Details will be forwarded with your booking confirmation.

 Day 1 – Ship Cove to Furneaux Lodge, Endeavour Inlet

 We collect you from your accommodation in Picton to join the water taxi to Ship Cove where your walk begins.
 This scenic and historic reserve was a favourite anchorage for Captain Cook during his explorations in the 1770s as well as being a site of significance for local Maori.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.
 Your walk concludes at the historic Furneaux Lodge.

 Day 2 – Endeavour Inlet to Camp Bay/Punga Cove